-National Accreditation and Assessment Council (NAAC) has brought in transformative reforms to strengthen the accreditation and ranking of all Higher Educational Institutions (HEIs) of India.
-These proposed changes resonate with the groundbreaking National Education Policy (NEP) 2020 which was brought in to improve the higher education standards of all the Indian institutions.
+The National Accreditation and Assessment Council (NAAC) has brought in the Revised Accreditation Framework (RAF) to strengthen the accreditation and ranking of all Higher Educational Institutions (HEIs) in India.
+The new accreditations will be brought into force between April – May 2025.
+These proposed changes resonate with the groundbreaking National Education Policy (NEP) 2020, which was introduced to improve the higher education standards of all Indian institutions.

 Under the supervision of Dr. K Radhakrishnan, a committee was formed to make recommendations that emphasize a simple, technology-driven system that minimizes manual involvement in awarding accreditations.
 These recommendations strive to make the process more transparent and focus on providing a trust-based, credible system for approval and ranking of all the HEIs.